 Aside from Mt.
 Pulag’s famous sea of clouds, its uniqueness is its different vegetation in different elevations.
 Not only that, but it is also home to unique species of flora and fauna and is the natural habitat of the endemic dwarf bamboos and edelweiss that feast to the eyes when trekking the 500 hectares grassland.
 Sounds exciting right?

 Mt.
 Gulugod Baboy in Anilao, Mabini, Batangas is frequently recommended for neophyte climbers.
 It is an easy climb with a picturesque view of Janao Bay, Batangas Bay, Balayan Bay, Tingloy Island, and Sombrero Island.
 With its minor difficulty of 2/9, this mountain which stands at 525 meters above sea level is one of the favorite destinations of mountaineers.

 At my age (yes, I’m 43!), a certified mom and definitely not a mountaineer, was a bit hesitant to join the Mt.
 Pinatubo challenge headed by my office mate Phil.
 But I’ve been waiting for this adventure for quite some time and I’m not getting any younger.
 With the encouragement of these two sporty girls, Joyce and Janice, I whisked off all the negative thoughts in my mind, took a one-week regular body workout, and braved this exciting getaway with my colleagues.

-We were rejuvenated after an hour of rest from roaming around, buying souvenirs and foods in Coron town.
+We were rejuvenated after an hour of rest from roaming around, buying souvenirs and food in Coron town.
 The sea view from the window of Birang Guest House to where we will stay for four days was so delightfully refreshing.
-By 4 pm, we were fetched by our tricycle service which was referred by Ate Viring, the owner of the Guest House.
+By 4 pm, we were fetched by our tricycle service referred by Ate Viring, the owner of the Guest House.
 Off we will climb the iconic Mt.
 Tapyas and we will swim at Maquinit Hot Spring.